 - Early Spring, when Jayd truly brings the earth to life during the week-long Spring Festival

 - Fresh Spring, when Mahve most envokes the blessings of new life, during the Egg Festival

-- Spring's End, when Syan parts the clouds of spring weather to usher in the summer, during the Festival of Winds
+- Spring's End, when Syan parts the last rainclouds of spring weather to usher in the summer, during the Festival of Winds

-- Early Summer, when Lylac first comes out to play and celebrate, during the Summer Selebration (misspelled by Lylac after too many drinks, kept as per tradition)
+- Early Summer, when Lylac and His merry band first comes out to play and celebrate, during the Summer Selebration (misspelled by Lylac devotees after too many drinks, kept as per tradition)

-- Early Fall, when the earth begins to quiet and Indeego prepares his scholars for study, during the Meetings of the Minds
+- Early Fall, when the earth begins to quiet from the zealous summer and Indeego prepares His scholars for study, during the Meetings of the Minds

 - Fall's End, where Hazil brings families and communities together to weather the coming storms, during Fall's Feast

-- Deep Winter, when the storms rage their hardest, yet all the gods gather together under Pal'let to bless us as best they can, during Huemas
+- Deep Winter, when the cold storms rage their hardest, yet all the Hues gather together under Pal'let to bless us as best they can, during Huemas